 We don’t have to change the defaults.
 Instead, scroll down and select block lists you want to use.
 Then, click “Save & Apply”.

-Important: One list is named “blacklist”.
-This is actually your local custom blacklist.
+Important: One list is named “blacklist.”
+This is your local custom denylist.
 If you want to use your own rules, don’t disable it.

 Step 3: Add custom rules

 Maybe, you want to block more domains.
 This is possible by selecting the index “Advanced”.
 There you can define your own lists: